-The book presents Christian teaching on the love of God through the relationship of Michael and Angel.
+The book presents Evangelical Protestant teaching on the love of God through the relationship of Michael and Angel.

 Redeeming Love features examples of:

 - Age-Gap Romance: When they met, Michael is 26, and Angel is 18.

 - Babies Ever After: The epilogue says that eventually, Sarah and Michael's prayers were answered and they had the children they both wanted so much.

 - Beta Couple: Paul and Miriam get married near the end of the novel.
 They are somewhat more stable then Michael and Angel but they, too, hit a few bumps on their road to happiness.